ruilisi/react-chessground/README.md

 }
 ```

+You can grab CSS and image files from [example](https://github.com/rallets-network/react-chessground/example)

 ### Documentation

-All options of `Chessground` are mapped to properties of `react-chessground`
+Options of `Chessground` are mapped to properties of `react-chessground`

 You can refer to documentation of `Chessground` for detailed configuration